 The following alcohol as a troublesome liquid is soft drinks.
-You may have switched to zero calorie soft drinks in an attempt as a healthier diet and that’s great, except it’s not too great for your teeth.
+You may have switched to zero-calorie soft drinks in an attempt to a healthier diet, and that’s great, except it’s not too great for your teeth.
 Soft drink is quite acidic and can wear down your teeth’s enamel.
-If you feel that you can’t let go of your soft drinks then do not brush right away.
-The acid softens the enamel and brushing immediately afterward can do more harm than good.
-If you want to switch away from damaging soft drinks you can drink things like unsweetened iced tea or water.
+If you feel you can’t let go of your soft drinks, do not brush them away.
+The acid softens the enamel, and brushing immediately afterward can do more harm than good.
+To avoid damaging soft drinks, drink unsweetened iced tea or water.
 You also may be the sort who likes a nice sports drink during your gym routine or while exercising outside on a hot summer’s day.
-What better than a quick sugar rush to get your energy up and keep your pushing onward?
-Sports drinks can stick to your teeth for long periods of time and cause damage to your enamel.
-If you want to avoid those harmful effects it may be best to stick to plain old water, the natural (and let’s be honest, the best) form of hydration!
+What better than a quick sugar rush to get your energy up and keep you pushing onward?
+Sports drinks can stick to your teeth for long periods and cause damage to your enamel.
+If you want to avoid those harmful effects, it may be best to stick to plain old water, the natural (and the best) form of hydration!

 Are you looking for a cosmetic dentist in Los Angeles?
-If you want to improve your smile and feel more confident than ever before, look no further than Dr. Anthony Mobasser.
+If you want to improve your smile and feel more confident, look no further than Dr. Anthony Mobasser.

-With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you the perfect smile.
+With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you a perfect smile.

 Dr. Mobasser has amassed a long list of celebrity clientele who know they can count on him to help them put their best face forward.
-If you want to have a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.
+If you want a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.

-To make the process easier, we offer free consultations to begin the journey towards your new smile.
+To make the process easier, we offer free consultations to begin the journey toward your new smile.
 Call us today to get started!

 Follow us on Facebook for daily updates and oral health tips!